pmoreira1/hangman/README.md

 <img src="https://www.lucidchart.com/publicSegments/view/4b310f54-be02-4733-af15-4acac1d4f918/image.png" alt="Project Workflow">

 ## Organization
 A trello board was used to structure the work for this project.
+Link in the links section below.

 File structure:
 ```